clussificate/MultiRooming/README.md

 # MultiRooming
-This is an implementation of our working paper.
+This is an implementation of numerical study in our working paper.